Embedding Generalized CP Symmetry in One Zero Texture Neutrino Mass Models: Results and Discussions

-\item Figure \ref{fig14:a} illustrates the correlation between the \( m_{ee}\) and \(m_{\text{lightest}}\) for the mass matrix \(m_{IV}\), with a zero at the (2,2) position.
-The analysis shows that, \( m_{ee}\) have lower bound at 0.023eV, shows compatibility with the KamLANDZEN and LEGEND experiments.
-The \(m_{\text{lightest}}\) are in the detectable range of KAtrin experiment.
-Figure \ref{fig14:b} shows the correlation between the effective Majorana mass and \(\Sigma m_i\).
+\item Figure \ref{fig14}(\subref{fig14:a}) illustrates the correlation between the \( m_{ee}\) and \(m_{\text{lightest}}\) for the mass matrix \(m_{IV}\), with a zero at the (2,2) position.
+The analysis shows that, \( m_{ee}\) have lower bound at 0.0068eV, shows compatibility with the KamlandZen and LEGEND experiments.
+Figure \ref{fig14}(\subref{fig14:b}) shows the correlation between the effective Majorana mass and \(\Sigma m_i\).
 The results indicate incompatibility with the cosmological bound but compatible with the DESI/SDSS+Pantheon+DES-SN dataset.
-The sum of neutrino masses is confined to the range (0.13-1.25)eV.
+The sum of neutrino masses is confined to the range (0.17-0.52)eV.

-\item Figure \ref{fig15:a} depicts the correlation between the \( m_{ee}\) and \(m_{\text{lightest}}\) for the mass matrix \(m_{V}\), having zero at the (2,3) position.
-The analysis provides lower bound on \( m_{ee}\), shows compatibility with the KamLAND Zen and LEGEND experiment.
-The \(m_{\text{lightest}}\) is compatible with the proposed sensitives of KAtrin and project 8 experiment.
-Figure \ref{fig15:b} illustrates the correlation between the \( m_{ee}\) and \(\Sigma m_i\).
-The results indicate compatibility with the cosmological bound as well as DESI/SDSS+Pantheon+DES-SN dataset.
-The sum of neutrino masses is confined to the range (0.12-0.77)eV.
+\item Figure \ref{fig15}(\subref{fig15:a}) depicts the correlation between the \( m_{ee}\) and \(m_{\text{lightest}}\) for the mass matrix \(m_{V}\), having zero at the (2,3) position.
+The analysis provides lower bound on \( m_{ee}\), shows compatibility with the KamlandZen and LEGEND experiment.
+Figure \ref{fig15}(\subref{fig15:b}) illustrates the correlation between the \( m_{ee}\) and \(\Sigma m_i\).
+The results indicate in compatibility with the cosmological bound but compatible with DESI/SDSS+Pantheon+DES-SN dataset.
+The sum of neutrino masses is confined to the range (0.17-0.51)eV.

-\item Figure \ref{fig16:a} shows the correlation between the \( m_{ee}\) and the \(m_{\text{lightest}}\) for the mass matrix \(m_{VI}\), characterized by a zero at the (3,3) position.
+\item Figure \ref{fig16}(\subref{fig16:a}) shows the correlation between the \( m_{ee}\) and the \(m_{\text{lightest}}\) for the mass matrix \(m_{VI}\), characterized by a zero at the (3,3) position.
 The analysis shows that this matrix is consistent with current experimental constraints.
-The effective Majorana mass spans the range (0.024 - 0.25)eV, while the lightest neutrino mass lies within (0.039 - 0.16)eV.
-Figure \ref{fig16:b} depicts the correlation between the \( m_{ee}\) and the \(\Sigma m_i\).
+The effective Majorana mass spans the range (0.0065 - 0.10)eV, while the lightest neutrino mass lies within (0.051 - 0.12)eV.
+Figure \ref{fig16}(\subref{fig16:b}) depicts the correlation between the \( m_{ee}\) and the \(\Sigma m_i\).
 The results indicate incompatibility with the cosmological bound but compatible with the DESI/SDSS+Pantheon+DES-SN datatset.
-The sum of neutrino masses is confined to the range (0.13 - 1.55)eV.
+The sum of neutrino masses is confined to the range (0.17 - 0.39)eV.

 \end{enumerate}